TrickfireRobotics/urc-2023/docs/python_creating_a_new_node.md

 6. Open up the `setup.py` file.
 Leave it open for now, we will get to it later

-## Writing a Basic Node to Say "Hello World"
+## `Writing a Basic Node to Say "Hello World"`
 7. You will need to import the ROS Python library, create a class representing your node, create an entry point, and write code to "gracefully-ish" shutdown the node when we press `ctrl-c`.
+Make sure to read the [formatting.md](./formatting.md) document to make sure you are writing good readable code.

     An important detail to remember is the name of your node:

     `super().__init__("this_is_the_name_of_the_node")`